prathimacode-hub/Awesome_Python_Scripts/AutomationScripts/Telegram Instagram Uploader/README.md

 ## Setup instructions
 - Just You need is Install [`python`](https://www.python.org) on your device.
+- Clone the Project and Move to Current Directory.

 ## Compilation Steps
 - Check and fill the Required Values in `telegram_instagram.py`
+- If Required Vars are not Filed, you will be asked to Fill Required Vars in Input..
 - Install Requirements
    - `pip3 install -r requirements.txt`
 - Run the main Script